-We find that our SEDs of extended emission resemble the host components' underlying stellar populations in \cite{Zhang_2025}'s fitting when AGN evidence is prominent.
-When the decomposed SEDs show no AGN evidence, the \citet{Zhang_2025}'s fits attribute most of the flux to the host's stellar component and exceed by much our estimates of the hosts' emission.
+We find that the SEDs of our extended emission resemble the underlying stellar host components derived by \citet{Zhang_2025} in the cases where the presence of an AGN is inferred through the SED modeling.
+In contrast, when the spatially-integrated SEDs show no sign of AGN emission, the fits presented by \citet{Zhang_2025} attribute most of the flux to the host stellar component, exceeding our inferred host emission by a substantial margin.